Secondary structure

 Template selection

-By default R2DT chooses a template automatically but it is possible to choose a template manually by clicking Show advanced and browsing the templates.
+By default, R2DT chooses a template automatically, but it is possible to choose a template manually by clicking Show advanced and browsing the templates.
 This option could be useful to highlight species-specific regions.
 For example, one could display the human small SSU rRNA using a bacterial template.

 Constrained folding